mfgulmez/React-BIST100-Buy-or-Sell-Simulation/README.md

 # BIST100 Buy/Sell Simulation
-## A React-based simulation app where users can buy or sell stocks of BIST100 regarding to real data in a simulation
+## A React-based portfolio tracking app where users can buy or sell stocks of BIST100 regarding to real data in a simulation
 - It is both responsive and robust in terms of fetching the stock data real time on API (delayed 15 min)

 ## PC